LessLawn.com... when lawn isn't your ideal landscape

 Connect distant beds to convert large tracts of lawn into a stroll garden, then design a path through the new area so you can enjoy it from within.
 As Joe Eck says in Elements of Garden Design, "...a garden one can wander through is always more thrilling than a garden one must simply stand before and stare at."

-"Connect the Dots" is the second in a series of articles on how to SHRINK your lawn.
-Click the links below to view the others in the series.
+"Connect the Dots" is part of a series on how to SHRINK your lawn.
+See others:

 Thanks for visiting http://www.LessLawn.com!